momohyusuf/football-app/README.md

 Users should be able to:
 1.Get latest football news
-2.Get football fixtures current live scores
+2.Get football fixtures and current live scores
 3.Get league standing
 4.Get team, players and coach information and stats 4.get predictions